marchof/formscanner/FORK.md

 ../fast-export/hg-fast-export.sh -r ../formscanner-hg -A ../../authors
 ```

-Where the `authors` file normalizes various usages in Mercurial of the original author's [superalberto76](https://github.com/superalberto76) name and email.
+Where the `authors` file normalizes various usages of the original author's [superalberto76](https://github.com/superalberto76) name and email in Mercurial.
 The file is not shown here to protect his contact details.

 The main branch of this Git repository is based on the [1.1.4](https://github.com/marchof/formscanner/releases/tag/1.1.4) tag.